Introduction

 I adopted the trail name

-[This list of trail jargon might be helpful: http://www.whiteblaze.net/forum/showthread.php?8115-Trail-Terms-and-Slang]
+[This list of trail jargon might be helpful: https://www.whiteblaze.net/forum/showthread.php?8115-Trail-Terms-and-Slang]

 Trail Reports

-All of these were written in a hurry (when I could find WiFi at a hostel or restaurant) from memory many days and sometimes hundreds of miles after the events they report on took place.
+These were written in a hurry (when I could find WiFi at a hostel or restaurant) from memory many days and sometimes hundreds of miles after the events they report on took place.
 They are not fact-checked. |

 Photos